Geographic Information System (GIS) Certificate Program

 CCSU offers the Geographic Information System (GIS) Certificate Program to provide the kind of high quality education it has become known for as an avenue to gain hands-on experience and knowledge of this valuable skill set.
 Students will have ample opportunities to explore GIS and acquire the necessary tools to succeed in the GIS industry.
 Recent graduates of the program have successful careers in both public and private GIS organizations.

-The program consists of 4 modules/courses, taught over 2 semesters with course 1 followed immediately by course 2 and course 3 followed immediately by course 4.
+The whole program includes 3 courses totaling 45 hours.
+The material is offered on-line with 8 Saturday meetings.
+Course 1 is followed immediately by course 2 and course 3.
 The program was designed to take a student who has little or no experience or knowledge of GIS and expose them to enough knowledge and hands-on skill to obtain and successfully thrive in a GIS occupation with just about any organization.

-Course 1- Basic Principles of GIS: A discussion of some basic geographic principles such as direction, coordinate systems, spatial relationships, and geographic thought. introduction to what GIS is and how it works in general; introduction to the ArcGIS environment and ArcMap/ArcCatalog applications; discussion regarding cartography and GIS data and data types; students leave the course able to navigate basic software tools (pan, zoom, query, identify, measure) and create GIS data.
+Includes discussion of basic geographic principles such as direction, coordinate systems, spatial relationships, and geographic thought; introduction to what GIS is and how it works in general; introduction to the ArcGIS environment and ArcMap/ArcCatalog applications.
+It also includes discussion regarding cartography and GIS data and data types.
+Students leave being able to navigate basic software tools including pan, zoom, querry, identify and measure and create shapefiles and shapefile data.

-Course 4- Web Applications of GIS, GPS, Remote Sensing, and GIS Integration: A discussion of Web GIS, GPS, Lidar, and photogrametry; students will leave the course having created basic web GIS applications and exposure to using internet GIS data sources.
+Discussion of Web GIS, GPS, Mobile GIS, Lidar and photogrammetry.
+Students will leave the course having created basic web GIS applications and exposure to using internet GIS data sources.